Annen (monk)

 Annen (安然, also known as 五大院 安然, 841–889?) was a Japanese Buddhist monk and scholar who systematized the esoteric teachings in the Tendai school, otherwise known as Taimitsu (台密).
 He thereby became the first to complete the formal esoterization of Japanese Tendai.

+Annen also made notable contributions to the discourse on “original enlightenment” (本覚, hongaku) theory, particularly regarding the idea that “even grasses and trees possess Buddhahood” (草木成仏, sōmoku jōbutsu).
+His extensive writings, including six ritual manuals, played a crucial role in establishing new doctrines and organizing esoteric practices.

 Biography

 Information about Annen’s life is sparse.
 Annen notes of himself that he originally came from the same clan as Saichō.
-At the age of nineteen, Annen was ordained as a Tendai monk, studying under the Tendai priest Ennin (hyperlink).
+At the age of nineteen, Annen was ordained as a Tendai monk, studying under the Tendai priest Ennin.
 He did not travel to China for study despite plans to do so, and never became head abbot (zasu 座主) of Mt.
 Hiei.
 There are disputes as to whether he completed the 12-year training at Mt.
 Hiei.
 In 884, Annen received the Dharma transmission from Tendai master Henjō (遍照).
 He was appointed abbot of Gankyōji (元慶寺) in 890, succeeding Henjō.
 Aside other teachers such as Tenkei and Enchin, Henjo was especially influential in Annen’s development, since he provided Annen access to all significant Taimitsu doctrinal and ritual teachings.